 Popular though he was, time keeps moving and younger players take the place of their elders.
 Yost was traded to the Detroit Tigers in December 1958 to make room for up-and-coming third baseman Harmon Killebrew.
 Calvin Griffith, president of the Senators since the death of his adoptive father Clark Griffith in 1955, traded the third baseman his adopted father wouldn’t have swapped for Mickey Mantle to the Tigers along with for two utility infielders, Reno Bertoia and Ron Samford, plus spare outfielder Jim Delsing (the Senators also sent infielder Rocky Bridges and outfielder Neil Chrisley to Detroit in the deal).

 The short porch in Detroit was immediately to Yost’s liking.
 Eddie, who had dropped 10 pounds in the offseason, clubbed a career-best 21 home runs in 1959 and led the league in runs with 115.
 And after two years without drawing 100 walks—the first time since 1950 he had back-to-back years without reaching triple figures—Yost drew 135 bases on balls, his fifth time leading the American League.
 And that wasn’t an easy title to take with Ted Williams still in Boston.
 Yost led the league in walks for the sixth and final time in 1960.
 He also led the league in on-base percentage in both his seasons as a Tiger and was on base more than anyone else in the AL both years as well.
 As he was in Washington, Yost also served as team captain of the Tigers.
+Many things appealed to him in his new home.
+He even met his future wife, the former Patricia Healy, through the team.
+She worked in public relations for the Tigers.

 After the 1960 season, the American League expanded by two teams and Detroit did not protect the 34-year-old Yost in the expansion draft.
 He was taken by the Los Angeles Angels.
 Yost became the first batter in Angels history when he popped up as the Angels’ leadoff man in the first inning in Baltimore on April 11, 1961.
 His second time up…he walked.
 It was not a great season for Yost, however, as he batted only .202, his lowest average as an everyday player.
 His on-base percentage was still .358, the 14th straight year it was .349 or better.
 He hit his 139th—and what turned out to be his last—home run in his last official at-bat in 1961—against the Senators, no less.
 His last time up that season…he walked.